Surf lifesavers made a dramatic after-hours rescue

-However, lifesaving equipment, training, community education programs, and the provision of support services costs money.
+While surf lifesavers volunteer their time to patrol our beaches, lifesaving equipment, training, community education programs, and the provision of support services costs money: on average it’s $91,000 for a club to set up patrols for Summer.
 Rescue gear and equipment represents the biggest single cost to running lifesaving services in Australia due to the ongoing maintenance and eventual replacement required to operate in the Australian sun, surf, and sand.
-Surf Life Saving Foundation’s mission is to contribute to the financial security and viability of the Surf Life Saving movement through their lotteries and other community fundraising activities.

 The cost of providing this surf life saving services, including the use of facilities, uniforms, essential first aid equipment and rescue gear, comes at great expense.
 Surf Life Saving also provides education programs to the wider community.
 The clubs receive limited funds from government and therefore rely on community donations to keep our beach communities protected.

 - $30 can go towards purchasing a patrol log book